 Work on your posts beforehand and get them ready for posting at the right moment.
 You can also come up with your own themes to better represent your cause.
 This does require more work to bring it to public consciousness.

 Remember the old saying that a picture is worth a thousand words?
 This is true on social media, and a video can tell even more.
 More than being able to tell a story better, pictures and videos are also highly shareable on social media.
 This means your posts reach more people just by making them more visual.

 People who have shown interest in your work would want to know the latest about it. people on social media aren’t going to talk about what you’re doing.
 You might as well make your account center of the discussion.

 — American Red Cross (@RedCross) January 27, 2017

 In addition to giving direct updates, sharing news coverage made by independent agencies about your organization is also a good idea.
 This helps builds your public image better.

 One of the best things with social media is that it has made event organizing easier.
 For one, you can do both registration and information dissemination in just one location by creating an events page.

 To make these varied events more effective, you have to post them at the right moment.
 Create a content calendar to help you plan out your publication schedule and coordinate the organization’s social media accounts.

 Engaging people and getting them to participate

-It is advised that engagement should be your top priority for your organization’s social media efforts.
-For this, Steven Shattuck, founder of nonprofit support group Launch Cause, suggests following what he calls the three A’s of social media engagement.
+It is, in fact, advised that engagement should be your top priority for your organization’s social media efforts.
+For this, Steven Shattuck, founder of nonprofit support group; Launch Cause, suggests following what he calls the three A’s of social media engagement.